Xkernel: Principled Performance Tunability of Operating System Kernels

 \subsubsection{Transition Mechanisms}

 \sysname{} ensures per-thread and multi-threading safety by monitoring the execution at the transition points.
-The monitors are implemented as \kernelProbes{}~\cite{kernel-probe}, inserted at the entry and exists of each SS.
+The monitors are implemented as \kernelProbes{}~\cite{kernel-probe}, inserted at the entry and exit of each SS.
 These \kernelProbes{} are used only during the transition.
 Once the transition is done, they are removed.
+The same transitioning mechanism is used for rollback and for updating the value of a \perfconst.

 \minisec{Per-thread safety} Unlike KLP that implements timer-based polling, \sysname detects safe transition points proactively by monitoring execution at the SS boundary.
 When execution reaches an entry \kernelProbe{}, \sysname checks if this SS is deep in the call stack of other SSes (e.g., SS2 in Figure~\ref{fig:cs-ss-example}) by stack inspection.
 If so, execution continues and the check is retried upon entering another SS.